 National Collegiate Hockey Conference: The quarterfinal game at Western Michigan University’s Lawson Arena will be closed to the public.
 The game will be streamed online for free.

-Portage District Library: Closed through April 6.
+Portage District Library: Closed until further notice.

 Portage Senior Center: Closed and all events canceled until further notice.